Huitziii/charlesbordet.com/_posts/fr/2018-09-27-how-to-predict-ltv-saas-startup.markdown

 It's the value of the user.

-Depending on a number of factors, like the product used, the demographics of the user, his behavior, etc. we predict how much time he'll stay and how much money he'll spend.
+Depending on many  factors, like the product used, the demographics of the user, his behavior, etc. we predict how much time he'll stay and how much money he'll spend.

 **What is the churn rate?**